ElizaKeffeler/blog/IOS Bypassing /IOS Bypassing Pen Test.md

 2. SETUP THEOS ENVIRONMENT VARIABLE:

- I.Open a terminal on the device and execute the following commands:
+ I. Open a terminal on the device and execute the following commands:

  ```bash
  echo "export THEOS=~/theos" >> ~/.profile